 Every year our 3rd year Biochemistry students have to produce posters on hot topics in Biochemistry.
 And every year I ask colleagues to contribute some ideas for this list of topics.
-You can find last year’s list here.
+You can find last year’s list here; as it is still pretty current, we will just extend it below.
 And you can contribute to this year’s list via Twitter or in the comments below.

 I am in charge of a module entitled “Advanced Skills for Biochemistry“.
 Our third year Biochemistry (Honours) students take this course.
 One of their tasks is to prepare and present a poster on a hot topic or technique.
 I have therefore asked the world (via Twitter) and my colleagues at the Institute of Integrative Biology to come up with suggestions of topics for these posters, as well as references that students could use as a starting point.

 - Genome editing with CRISPR/Cas9, suggested by Jerry Turnbull, Dada Pisconti and Pat Eyers: perhaps this is a useful guide paper for its potential in a disease: ‘Prevention of muscular dystrophy in mice by CRISPR/Cas9-mediated editing of germline DNA.’

 - Cellular Thermal Stability Assay (CETSA) for drug target identification, suggested by Pat Eyers: good starting points are: The cellular thermal shift assay for evaluating drug target interactions in cells and Monitoring drug target engagement in cells and tissues using the cellular thermal shift assay.